soroushkhosravi/housing_api/README.md

 # housing_api
-This is an attempt to create an api for house investment
+This is an api that enables us to make better decisions for investment in houses.